If you’re a huge fan of Apple and you want to or have to find remote work, Apple work from home jobs would probably sound like a dream.

 After all, who better to assist with Apple products than someone who’s knowledgeable and passionate about these products, right?

-Today, we’ll look at Apple work from home jobs you can apply to, what’s required from you, and tips for getting the job.
+Today, we’ll look at Apple work-from-home jobs you can apply to, what’s required from you, and tips for getting the job.

 As an Apple Support Advisor, your main duty is to provide answers and resolutions to customer issues within a single live chat or phone call to AppleCare.
+There are different positions based on your experience.

-Apple Support Advisor Job Requirements
+Apple Support At-Home Advisor Job Requirements

-- Experience with at least using iOS, Macs, iPhones, and iPads is a must.
+• Experience with at least using iOS, Macs, iPhones, and iPads is a must.

-- For all other positions: Non-students should have at least 2 years of technical troubleshooting, whether with Apple products and operating systems or other tech companies like Microsoft or Dell.
+• Non-students should have at least 2 years of technical troubleshooting, whether with Apple products and operating systems or other tech companies like Microsoft or Dell.

-- Chat-based advisors must be able to type at least 40 words per minute.
+• Chat-based advisors must be able to type at least 40 words per minute.

-- All phone-based advisors need to have a quiet home office with a door to block outside noise, a desk, an ergonomic chair, and a high-speed Ethernet internet connection with a minimum of 10 Mbps download speed and 3 Mbps upload speed.
+• All phone-based advisors need to have a quiet home office with a door to block outside noise, a desk, an ergonomic chair, and a high-speed Ethernet internet connection with a minimum of 10 MBps download speed and 3 MBps upload speed.
 The iMac and headset to be used for work will be provided by Apple.

-- All applicants must pass a criminal background check.
+• All applicants must pass a criminal background check.

 Aside from the knowledge and technical requirements, Support Advisors need to have a passion for technology and helping people.
 Also, advisors need to be able to motivate themselves, work independently, and multitask between different applications and systems effortlessly.

-What Are Expected of an Apple Support Advisor?
+What Does an Apple Support Advisor Do?

 As mentioned above, an Support Advisor is responsible for answering customers’ questions and resolving their concerns about Apple products, services, and accessories, as well as their software and hardware.